A managed service including domain hosting, website hosting and matching emails

 Let’s face it; domain hosting, website hosting and email hosting is a dark art.
 All those cells, codes and settings can make the mind boggle.

 We use and resell the highly reputable hosting services of SiteGround which are commonly available to everyone.
-However, by purchasing your domain, website and email hosting with myWPmate, you get a complete managed service that includes set up, troubleshooting and repairs (should anything go wrong along the way).
+However, by purchasing your domain, website and email hosting with myWPmate, you get a complete managed service that includes set up, support troubleshooting and repairs (should anything go wrong along the way).

 A complete hosting service suitable for small businesses.